 Ryan Van Lieshout

-- Assistant Professor, Department of Psychiatry and Behavioural Neurosciences, McMaster University
+- Associate Professor, Department of Psychiatry and Behavioural Neurosciences, McMaster University

 - Core Member, Offord Centre for Child Studies

 - Associate Member, Department of Clinical Epidemiology and Biostatistics

 Dr. Van Lieshout is interested in the developmental origins of health and disease and does research that examines the impact of adverse prenatal exposures on offspring brain development and in particular psychiatric and cognitive problems across the lifespan.
 He is particularly interested in the impact maternal perinatal psychopathology (e.g., postpartum depression) has on offspring neurodevelopment, and in developing interventions to help prevent the intergenerational transmission of depression and other psychiatric disorders.